slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
++ naval@x -- Money does buy happiness, if you earned it.

+- alcançar a liberdade: ou c muito dinheiro ou c falta de desejos.
 - If they are not in front of you, leave them behind.
 Transactional friendships decrease your happiness.
 - Men give up happyness for their family.
 Women give up family for their happyness.
 - You are happy because you are surrounded by people you trust and love.
 You are healthy because you are in control of your impulses and habits.
 You are wealthy because you started investing long-term decades ago.
 You are relaxed because you are in control of your time.
 - You don’t hear much from happy people, because once you are living the life you want, you keep a low profile, you keep your life private.